MURPH 2026

 We need every inch of space for sweaty heroes.But hey — why not jump in and be a hero too?

-Murph is for everyone, and there are tons of ways to scale it to your level.
+There is a version of Murph for everyone.
 You don’t need to do it RX (or even close) to be part of the day.

 Grab a class spot, take it on your way, and be part of the magic. 💥 -